LinhQuach13/Practice/README.md

 </details>

 ### <a name="sql"></a> 2.
 SQL Challenges
-The challenges below are in the SQL.
+The challenges below are in SQL.
 <br>
 <br>